RocketDocs vs. Arphie: AI-native vs. enterprise-grade

 - Your team is comfortable with a web-only platform and does not require Office-native workflow

-- You value the strongest AI transparency in the category (source citations, confidence scores, reasoning diagrams)
+- You value Arphie's AI transparency features (source citations, confidence scores, reasoning diagrams)

 - Your compliance burden is moderate and ISO 27001 is not a procurement requirement